 Wednesday 22 April 2015 Milestones in Modern Catholic Jewish Relations

 Sr Margaret Shepherd NDS A Sister of Our Lady of Sion, a Congregation in the Roman Catholic Church with the unique and specific task of fostering dialogue between Christians and Jews, and former Director of CCJ.

-In the 50th anniversary year of Nostra Aetate Sr Margaret will speak of how relations between Catholics and Jews have been changing and developing in recent decades.
+In the 50th anniversary year of Nostra Aetate Sr Margaret spoke of how relations between Catholics and Jews have been changing and developing in recent decades.

-Wednesday 10 September 2014 Blood Libel's Beginnings A sad story for a great Cathedral From the murder of William of Norwich in 1144 — the first recorded instance of blood libel against the Jewish community — we hear some echoes down the centuries and try to learn some lessons for today.
+Wednesday 10 September 2014 Blood Libel's Beginnings A sad story for a great Cathedral From the murder of William of Norwich in 1144 — the first recorded instance of blood libel against the Jewish community — we heard some echoes down the centuries and tried to learn some lessons for today.